isaacloft/popular-products-generator/README.md

 **Commands**

 - To install project dependencies - `Yarn install`

 - To start the project - `Yarn start`

 - To run jest tests - `Yarn test`

+## Requirement assumption

+> Multiple orders of the same product for the same customer on the same
+> day are
+> **not** considered

+My interpretation is that if customer A made multiple orders in a day, and those orders all contain the same product, then the orders of customer A are not qualified to be considered when we calculate the most popular products.